davydos/vividwealth-app/workflow_state.md

 - All required secrets are missing from the organization repository (pending repository creation)
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
 - ~EAS configuration validation error: "hooks" property in eas.json is not allowed~ (Fixed by removing hooks property)
+- ❌ EAS login command failing with syntax error (unexpected arguments)
-- ❌ EAS project not initialized in CI environment, need to run 'eas init' in workflow
+- ❌ EAS project not initialized in CI environment due to login failure

 ## Recommendations
 1. Create GitHub organization "vividwealth" and transfer the repository